sinetiq/.github/README.md

 ## Reach out

 Do we spark your interest?
-Please [https://sinetiq.se/contact/](don’t hesitate to contact us) if you have any questions (or if you just want to chat for a while).
+Please [don’t hesitate to contact us](https://sinetiq.se/contact/) if you have any questions (or if you just want to chat for a while).